bsccf/Uni-notes/Thermofluids/13 Quantification of Entropy and T-S diagrams/the two entropy equations.md

 && m C_p dT - V dP &= m C_v dT + P dV
 \end{align*}$$

 You know what I don't get it, I don't think we need to know the proof.
-It's [[isochoric heat transfer|isochoric]] or "constant volume" so why
+It's [[isochoric heat transfer|isochoric]] or "constant volume" so why the fuck do we have $dV$, $dV=0$ there is no fucking change in volume?!
+That should just cancel, but we carry it through?!! what!
+I just don't get this proof.